markku22/Markless-Engineering/README.md

 **IMPORTANT!!!** Create a new feature branch to start working on and making any changes to the repo.
 You should work on one task at a time, and have a dedicated branch for any task you're working on.
 Small, discrete changes are a good thing!

-Create a new feature branch by typing `branch` followed by a branch name that describes the task you plan to work on such as game_logic_branch or countdown_view_branch:
+Create a new feature branch by typing `git branch` followed by a branch name that describes the task you plan to work on such as game_logic_branch or countdown_view_branch:

 ```git
     git branch <your branch name- don't include the < > tags!>